-2. Shareholders, persons with information rights and employee representatives (or employees) outside the UK, the Channel Islands and the Isle of Man
+2. Shareholders, persons with information rights and employee representatives (or employees) outside the EEA

 See the Note on Rule 30.4.

 3. Holders of convertible securities, options or subscription rights

 Copies of announcements sent to offeree company shareholders and persons with information rights under Rule 2.11 must also, where practicable, be sent simultaneously to the holders of securities convertible into, rights to subscribe for and options over, shares of the same class as those to which the offer relates.
 An explanation must also be provided that addresses, electronic addresses and certain other information provided for the receipt of communications from the offeree company may be provided to an offeror during the offer period as required under Section 4 of Appendix 4.